Key concepts from the Islamic intellectual tradition used throughout this site — defined clearly and without jargon.

 Kufr كفر

-Disbelief; covering the truth.
-The opposite of iman — not mere ignorance but the active rejection of what one knows or should know.
-The Quran distinguishes between those who reject after knowing and those who have not yet been reached by evidence.
+The opposite of iman.
+Kufr names the active rejection of what one knows or should know — distinct from honest ignorance, which the Quran treats with patience.
+The Quran also distinguishes those who reject after knowing from those who have not yet been reached by evidence.

 M